Soojin-Lee0819/introduction-to-interactive-media/finalProject/journal.md

 Because I thought our last assignment was the final project, I started early.
 I first wanted to recreate Pacman, so I was able to find the [character sprites](https://www.spriters-resource.com/game_boy_advance/namcomuseum/sheet/22732/) for the game.
 Now having something to animate, I duplicated the 5 sprites to 15 to make the animation slower.

-I also added the Pacman theme song to my Arduino, which can be seen in this link:
+I also added the Pacman theme song to my Arduino, which can be seen in this [link](https://youtu.be/12gmkMfC8Mk).

 **WILL I CHANGE MY PROJECT?** Because the process was relatively smooth, I do not want to change my project.